Understanding Sickle Cell

 - Sickle cell disease is diagnosed with a simple blood test.
 It’s most often found at birth during routine newborn screening tests, but can be diagnosed before birth.

-- There is no cure for sickle cell disease, but pharmaceutical advances and a better understanding and management of the disease have increased life expectancies of sickle cell patients.
+- Pharmaceutical advances and a better understanding and management of sickle cell disease have increased life expectancies of sickle cell patients.
 Patients now live into their 40s and 50s with ongoing care.